DavidXu-JJ/StreetUnveiler/README.md

 # --source_path/-s: the path to the preprocessed data root, to read the lidars
 # --colmap_path/-c: the path to the colmap processed data root, to read the SfM points
 # --model_path/-m: the path to save the output model
-# --resolution/-r: the rescaling of input images
+# --resolution/-r: the scaling of input images' resolution

 # Waymo
 python3 train.py -s ./data/waymo/processed/segment-1172406780360799916_1660_000_1680_000_with_camera_labels \